 The Lord Mountevans, Jeffrey Evans (2017 - )

-Jeffrey Richard de Corban Evans, 4th Baron Mountevans, JP (born 13 May 1948) is a London shipbroker who served as Lord Mayor of London from 2015 to 2016.
+Jeffrey Richard de Corban Evans, 4th Baron Mountevans, JP (born 13 May 1948) is a direct descendant of Admiral Edward (Teddy) Evans, 1st Baron Mountevans who, as a Lieutenant in the Royal Navy, was second in command to Captain Scott on the British Antarctic Expedition, 1910.
+Lord Mount Evans is a London shipbroker who served as Lord Mayor of London from 2015 to 2016.
 He sits in the House of Lords as an hereditary peer.
 Lord Mountevans is a director of gas chartering at Clarkson plc and a member of the Baltic Exchange.
 He served as Prime Warden of the Shipwrights' Company for 2006–07 before his election as Alderman for the City Ward of Cheap in 2007 and was Sheriff of London for 2012–13.
 He is a liveryman of the Goldsmiths' and World Traders' Companies.
 His many charitable involvements include being a Trustee of Seafarers UK, President of the City of London Sea Cadets and a Council Member of the White Ensign Association, which offers advice to all ranks of the Royal Navy and Royal Marines on employment, pensions and other financial matters.
-He is a direct descendant of Edward Evans, 1st Baron Mountevans who, as a Lieutenant in the Royal Navy, accompanied Captain Scott on the British Antarctic Expedition, 1910.